TRUTECH1/Kronos-Suggestions/README.md

 5.) add a theme option (I like the current one but maybe other people may not)

+6.) make an option for breadcrumbs to trail behind all players

 NOTES FOR KRONOS

 please keep the KillAura's locking features (It's easier to troll people 'cause they think it's legit)